guotechfin/KrunoKnego.github.io/_posts/2015-06-10-how-to-use-code-sniffer-together-with-phpstorm.md

 Click on the three dots next to the <code>Local</code> and enter your phpcs path.
 In my case that was <code>/usr/bin/phpcs</code>.
 Click on Validate and hopefully you'll get green message.

-Now you have to chose by what standards you want to abide.
+Now you have to choose by what standards you want to abide.
 You go to <code>PHPStorm -> Preferences -> Editor -> Inspections</code> select <code>PHP Code Sniffer Validation</code> and chose your code standard.

 That's it.
 Now when you write your code you'll see if you're following the standard.
-If you aren't, you'll see an exact message that will tell you what to change to fix it.
+If you aren't, you'll see a message that will tell you what to change to fix it.